• Skip to primary navigation

 Normally I shy away from messy projects, but these past few weeks have given me a newfound appreciation for the arts.

-Using washable paint, I let Eleanor paint the outside of a cardboard box and cover it in glitter.
+Using washable paint, we painted the outside of a cardboard box and cover it in glitter.
 Why not, right?
 She loved having something different to paint vs regular paper, and the glitter made the paint a much different texture that she seemed to enjoy exploring.
+I’m learning more and more how important sensory play is, so I put out some pom poms and other small toys that she could experiment with in the paint.

 painting with your toddler - and other activities you can do at home!